-After reading the introduction and body of your paper, your reader should fully understand your argument and all of its supporting components.
-The purpose of the conclusion is then to revisit this argument from an enlightened point of view.
-The conclusion gives you the chance to make connections between the main points you have presented throughout the paper and to draw broader implications.
-The conclusion may include a call to action, or it may present an issue that is worthy of further study.
-The conclusion should serve the following purposes:
+After reading the introduction and body of your paper, your reader should fully understand your argument and its supporting components.
+The conclusion then revisits that argument from an enlightened point of view-the view of a reader who is familiar with your claims.
+The conclusion should make connections between the main points the paper presents and draw broader implications.
+It may include a call to action or present an issue that is worthy of further study.
+The conclusion serves the following purposes:

-- 1. Provide the "so what" factor or discuss implications - 2.
-Give the reader a sense of closure - 3.
-Synthesize material you have presented in the body of the paper Below is a list of pitfalls to avoid when writing the conclusion. - 1.
-Rewriting the introduction in different words: The introduction and conclusion should not contain the exact same information.
+- 1. Provides the "so what" factor or discusses implications - 2.
+Gives the reader a sense of closure - 3.
+Synthesizes material you have presented in the body of the paper

+Below is a list of pitfalls to avoid when writing the conclusion.

+- 1. Rewriting the introduction in different words: The introduction and conclusion should not contain the same information.
 While the introduction presents the information you will discuss in the body, the conclusion is your "last word" on the topic.
 Once your reader reaches the conclusion, he or she is already familiar with your argument.
-Therefore, if you restate the information you present in the introduction, you may insult the reader's intelligence or leave the reader asking, "So what?"
-Instead, focus the conclusion on the broader implications of your thesis and findings.

-- 2. Restating the thesis statement verbatim: While you will want to revisit the paper's central argument (thesis), you likely will want to put this argument in different words.
+Therefore, restating the information you present in the introduction may insult the reader's intelligence or leave the reader asking, "So what?"
+Instead, focus the conclusion on the broader implications of your thesis and findings. - 2.
+Restating the thesis statement verbatim: While you will want to revisit the paper's central argument (thesis), you likely will want to put this argument in different words.
 Direct repetition, although it can be a valuable component in oral communication, is not necessarily as effective in an academic paper. - 3.
 Introducing new information: The conclusion should not present new or additional evidence or ideas to support your thesis.
 While you may want to introduce some issues for consideration or topics/questions for further study, you do not want to present new or unfamiliar information in the conclusion.